-The UK Section operates a pay and reward policy that aims to attract and retain the best talent needed to take forward our ambitious human rights work within the UK.
+The Trust operates a pay and reward policy that aims to attract and retain the best talent needed to take forward our ambitious human rights work within the UK.
 We ensure that all elements of pay are fair and transparent and easily understood by our employees.
 We periodically undertake benchmarking exercises, using established salary surveys, to help set our pay rates (which are subject to negotiation with our recognised trade union).

-We commit to paying staff a fair salary that is competitive within the charity and not for profit sector, proportionate to the complexity and responsibilities of each role.
+We commit to paying staff a fair salary that is competitive within the charity sector, proportionate to the complexity and responsibilities of each role, and in line with our charitable objectives.